vileider/year3/dailylog_all_in_one.md

 I wrote a significant portion of the reflection about standards.
 I learned that various ISO standards guide me to deliver better quality products.
 On the technical side, I updated the Twitter logo on my portfolio website, changing it to 'X'.
 I also added styles and a bottom-line section on the ABOUT ME subpage.
 ### 15.11.2023
-today was not a good day for me, I just managed to move forward my reflection little bit.
+Today was not a good day for me, I just managed to move forward my reflection little bit and create two small modules for my portfolio.